vndreiii/mpv-music/readme.md

 ```

 That's it! you have an amazing mpv configuration now, you can further tweak the conf file however you want, I recommend reading the [mpv docs](https://mpv.io/manual/master) :)

+> If double clicking plays audio but you can't see the mpv do not worry, the configuration for Hardware Acceleration might not work for your setup!

+Edit [mpv.conf](https://github.com/vndreiii/mpv-music?tab=readme-ov-file#%EF%B8%8F-3-get-the-mpvconf) located at $HOME/Distroboxes/mpv/mpv.conf until it renders.
+If nothing works remove

+- vo=gpu-next
+- hwdec=auto-copy
+- gpu-api=vulkan

+Which turns off hardware acceleration as a whole :)

 ### 🐧 4.
 Install the autoload.lua script